alunodoisgte/prep/offerings/README.md

 the help of your mentor/instructor.
 Each project will have its own GitHub Classroom repo to archive and refer back to as well as a listing in your [SkilStak IDP](http://idp.skilstak.io).

+Students in *Projects* are required to log and report all the work they do in their GitHub workbooks.

 The *Projects* course can be taken repeatedly.
 Usually you will see *Projects* on the weekly schedule when signing up.
 Sometimes you